-Seriously, the deputy has never existed as a real "hardware" instrument...!?
+Seriously, the Deputy has never existed as a real "hardware" instrument...!?

 I never said it would!
-The deputy Mark II is an emulation of a fictive polyphonic synthesizer from the 1970s of an alternative history.
+The Deputy Mark II is an emulation of a fictive polyphonic synthesizer from the 1970s of an alternative history.
 But the point is that an instrument like this could have been built just this way - see the appendix.

-So why did you create the deputy VSTi?
+So why did you create the Deputy?